krush62/KPix/README.md

 ![Flutter](https://img.shields.io/badge/Flutter-02569B?logo=flutter&logoColor=fff)
 - Clone the repository
 - [Install the Flutter SDK](https://docs.flutter.dev/get-started/install)
-- Open the project in your configured IDE or use gradle directly to build your variant
+- Open the project in your configured IDE (Android Studio or VSCode recommended) or use gradle directly to build your variant
-- you might use the scripts in the release_tools folder to create Linux/Windows/Android/Web versions
+- you might use the scripts in the release_tools folder to create custom Linux/Windows/Android/Web versions

 # 🔜Roadmap
 A list of ideas and features for future versions can be found here: [#53](https://github.com/krush62/KPix/issues/53).